ukri-excalibur/excalibur-tests/docs/tutorial/durham_reframe_tutorial.md

 ### Git Cloning the source

-we can retrieve specifically a Git repository by assigning its URL directly to the sourcesdir attribute:
+We can retrieve specifically a Git repository by assigning its URL directly to the sourcesdir attribute:

 ```python
     sourcesdir='https://github.com/jeffhammond/STREAM'